angular/angular/aio/content/guide/aot-compiler.md

 ## Phase 2: code generation

-The _collector_ makes no attempt to understand the metadata that it collects and outputs to `.metadata.json`.
+The collector makes no attempt to understand the metadata that it collects and outputs to `.metadata.json`.
 It represents the metadata as best it can and records errors when it detects a metadata syntax violation.
 It's the compiler's job to interpret the `.metadata.json` in the code generation phase.

-The compiler understands all syntax forms that the _collector_ supports, but it may reject _syntactically_ correct metadata if the _semantics_ violate compiler rules.
+The compiler understands all syntax forms that the collector supports, but it may reject _syntactically_ correct metadata if the _semantics_ violate compiler rules.

+### Public symbols

 The compiler can only reference _exported symbols_.

-Decorated component class members must be public.
+* Decorated component class members must be public.
 You cannot make an `@Input()` property private or protected.

-Data bound properties must also be public.
+* Data bound properties must also be public.

 ```typescript
 // BAD CODE - title is private